This rich satisfying easy vegan marinara sauce is oil-free and made in one pot with just eight ingredients. Minimal chopping required!

 - Add the crushed garlic, grated carrot, canned tomatoes, coconut milk, and dried herbs to a saucepan and mix well.

 - Drop in the onion halves cut side down and push to the bottom of the saucepan.

 - Bring to a slow simmer on high heat and then reduce to medium-low and leave to cook uncovered for 45 minutes (no need to stir).

 - Take out the onions.
-Taste for salt and add a little freshly ground black pepper.
+Stir through the chopped basil, taste for salt and add a little freshly ground black pepper.
 Toss with pasta to serve.

 Garlic should be added to your preference.
 One clove till produce a very mild garlic note while three will give a strong garlic flavor.

 You can use any type of canned tomatoes depending on whether you prefer your sauce chunkier or smoother.
 If you use chopped or whole tomatoes you can also smash them more with a fork or blend the sauce if you prefer it smooth.

 This sauce will keep in a tightly sealed container or freezer bag in the fridge for up to five days, and the freezer for up to three months.

 Amount Per Serving Calories 111Total Fat 7gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 1gCholesterol 0mgSodium 386mgCarbohydrates 13gFiber 5gSugar 7gProtein 3g